statechannels/statechannels/packages/docs-website/docs/protocol-tutorial/execute-state-transitions.md

 const channelNonce = 0;

 /*
-    Define the challengeDuration
+    Define the challengeDuration (in seconds)
     :~ how long should participants get to respond to challenges?
   */
-const challengeDuration = 1;
+const challengeDuration = 86400; // 1 day

 /*
     Mock out the appDefinition and appData.